 558 Monroe St., Detroit; 313-964-6800; pegasustavernas.com

-Your polish grandmother would approve — Polish Village Café is known for its authentic pierogis, potato pancakes, dill pickle soup, and stuffed cabbage, all moderately priced.
-There's usually a line, but it's worth the wait.
+Your Polish grandmother, if you’re lucky enough to have one, would approve.
+Polish Village Café is known for its authentic pierogies, potato pancakes, dill pickle soup, and stuffed cabbage, all moderately priced.
+There’s usually a line, but it’s worth the wait.
 Cash only.

 3409 Bagley St., Detroit; 313-843-0179

 Sure, El Charro offers Mexican classics, but the spot is also popular for its puffy soft-shelled tacos.
-For dessert, order the fried ice cream or the sopariaz, a fried tortilla with honey and cinnamon.
+For dessert, order the fried ice cream or the sopa piaz, a fried tortilla with honey and cinnamon.